shakes76/PatternAnalysis-2024/recognition/S4696417-Stable-Diffusion-ADNI/README.md

 6. Once any other settings are updated in [train.py](train.py) you can run the file to start training

 ### Image Generation
-1. Download either the [AD](https://file.io/nP9xLiDerWfB) or [NC] checpoint file and add it to /checkpoints/Diffusion
+1. Download either the [AD](https://drive.google.com/file/d/1eVkB2aPTVc8dtPLJkcCfOaJs6yEOkYS9/view?usp=sharing) or [NC](https://drive.google.com/file/d/1rxdQhUixX2N9tbVXLW_jyyg-jt7HbYWh/view?usp=sharing) checkpoint file and add it to /checkpoints/Diffusion
 2. Update [the model path](predict.py#L22) to match the path of the downloaded checkpoint
 3. Set the number of image generations and image size and run [predict.py](predict.py)